projectsveltos/sveltos/docs/scalability/configuration.md

     - Gianluca Mardente
 ---

-Following arguments can be used to customize Sveltos add-on controller:
+The below arguments can be used to customize Sveltos add-on controller.

-1. *concurrent-reconciles*: by default Sveltos manager reconcilers runs with a parallelism set to 10.
+1. *concurrent-reconciles*: By default the Sveltos manager reconcilers runs with a **parallelism** set to **10**.
 This arg can be used to change level of parallelism for ClusterProfiles and ClusterSummary;
-2. *worker-number*: number of workers performing long running task.
-By default this is set to 20.
-Increase it number of managed clusters is above 100.
-Read this [Medium post](https://medium.com/@gianluca.mardente/how-to-handle-long-running-tasks-in-kubernetes-reconciliation-loop-3cc04bfa2681) to know more about how Sveltos handles long running task.
+2. *worker-number*: The number of workers performing long running task.
+By default it is set to **20**.
+Increase it number if the managed clusters is above 100.

+More infromation can be found in the folllowing [Medium post](https://medium.com/@gianluca.mardente/how-to-handle-long-running-tasks-in-kubernetes-reconciliation-loop-3cc04bfa2681) on how Sveltos handles long running task.